Lydia-King/ASCAT_Pipeline/README.md

 ### **Scripts**
 The scripts directory contains the R script (ASCAT_Script.R) and the submission script (ASCAT_Submission.sh) used to run the ASCAT pipeline.
 The ASCAT pipeline I am running is for microarray data without matched normals, see this [link](https://github.com/VanLoo-lab/ascat/tree/master/ExampleData) for examples of other ASCAT runs.

-The scripts provided allow users to input a number of arguments, these are described below.
+The scripts provided allow users to input a number of arguments.
+These inputted arguments are stored a file called ASCAT_Run_Arguments.txt for future reference.
+Arguments are described below.

 - Output directory name (optional).
 Flags are `-o` or `--out`.
 Default is "ASCAT_Output_Dir".
 - Input data **(needed)**.
 Flags are `-f` or `--file`.